Ellpeck/ActuallyAdditions/README.md

 ### YOU MAY
 - Fork and modify the Code
 - Submit Pull Requests
-- Copy Parts of the Code for other Projects
+- Copy (SMALL!)
+Parts of the Code for other Projects
 - Make a Review/Spotlight of the Mod or use it in a Modpack
 - Make Let's Play (and similar) Videos containing my Mod